 I have undertaken extensive studies and have a Diploma in Family Historical Studies, (SAG) and an Associate Diploma in Local & Applied History (ACAE), and was awarded a college medal for excellence in my course.
 The only one to have been awarded.

 Although I no longer undertake a professional research and writing projects in local and family history for clients, I am is still very involved in the Family and Local History scene.

 ‘Who Do You Think You Are?
 (Australian) and Australian Story, have been two T V series I have been a guest researcher on.

 I have a huge private library and archives and am working to catalogue and document these so, I can open these to other keen family historians.

 My life is always busy, as I am still involved in many community projects.
 My last big one was a history of Carrs Creek, a small district on the edge of Grafton, which was first settled in 1840.
-The book ‘Life and Times of Carr’s Creek 1839-2013’ was published several months ago.
-Copies can be purchased through my website, Heritage Path.
+The book ‘Life and Times of Carr’s Creek 1839-2013’ was published several years ago.

-At long last I have returned to researching and writing about our own ancestors and will share the journey with relatives and friends through my blogs.
+At long last I have returned to researching and writing not only about our own ancestors, but local history too, and will share the journey with relatives and friends through my blogs.